cartalyst/sentinel/usage/hashing.md

 The encouraged hasher to use in Sentinel is the native hasher.
 It will use PHP 5.5's `password_hash()` function and is setup to use the most secure hashing strategy of the day (which is current bcrypt).
 There is no setup required for this hasher.

+The native hasher can be used with PHP 5.4 by adding the ircmaxell/password-compat package to your composer.json file.

 <div name="bcrypt-hasher" data-unique="bcrypt-hasher"></div>

 #### Bcrypt Hasher